Fabulang/stories/en/b1-brothers-choice.md

 "But, Lawrence, do you realise how good your choice was?
 This is a Ludovic Évrard Horstenbach clock!
 It must be the only one in the world that's in complete working condition.
 Lawrence, you could sell it for millions!"

 "I know.
-Someone else also told me that... about twenty-nine years ago."
+Someone else also told me that... about twenty-six years ago."